Peter Leslie Smith

-Peter Leslie Smith (born February 8, 1958) is a South African-born prelate of the Roman Catholic Church in the United States.
-Since 2014, he has served as the auxiliary bishop of the Archdiocese of Portland in Oregon.
+Peter Leslie Smith (born February 8, 1958) is a South African-born Catholic prelate of the Catholic Church who has served as an auxiliary bishop in the Archdiocese of Portland in Oregon since 2014.

 Biography

 Early life

 Peter Smith was born in Pietermaritzburg, South Africa, on February 8, 1958, and was educated in the local schools.
-He earned a bachelor's degree and a law degree from the University of Natal in South Africa.
+He earned a bachelor's degree and a law degree from the University of Natal.

 Smith immigrated to the United States in 1986.
 He received a Master of Divinity degree from Mount Angel Seminary in Saint Benedict, Oregon, and a Bachelor of Sacred Theology degree from Pontifical Atheneum of St. Anselm in Rome.

 Priest

-Smith was ordained a priest for the Archdiocese of Portland on June 9, 2001, by Archbishop John Vlazny.
-After his ordination, Smith served as the parochial vicar at Our Lady of the Lake Parish in Lake Oswego, Oregon from 2001 to 2004.
-He took a leave of absence from the archdiocese to study at The Catholic University of America in Washington, D.C. where he received a Licentiate of Canon Law in 2006.
+Smith was ordained a priest at St. Mary's Cathedral of the Immaculate Conception for the Archdiocese of Portland on June 9, 2001, by Archbishop John Vlazny.
+After his 2001 ordination, the archdiocese assigned Smith as parochial vicar at Our Lady of the Lake Parish in Lake Oswego, Oregon.
+He took a leave of absence from the archdiocese in 2004 to study at The Catholic University of America in Washington, D.C., where he received a Licentiate of Canon Law in 2006.

-From 2006 to 2013, Smith served as pastor of St. Rose of Lima Parish in Portland, Oregon.
+Returning to Portland in 2006, the archdiocese assigned Smith as pastor of St. Rose of Lima Parish in Portland.
 Smith also served as the adjutant judicial vicar from 2010 to 2014, then as vicar general and moderator of the curia for the archdiocese starting in 2013.
 He served as the archdiocesan liaison for the Catholic Charismatic Renewal, and he is a member of the Brotherhood of the People of Praise, a charismatic association of priests in the archdiocese.

 Auxiliary Bishop of Portland

-Pope Francis named Smith as the titular bishop of Tubunae in Mauretania and auxiliary bishop of the Archdiocese of Portland on March 4, 2014.
+Pope Francis named Smith as the titular bishop of Tubunae in Mauretania and auxiliary bishop of Portland on March 4, 2014.
 He was ordained in St. Mary's Cathedral of the Immaculate Conception in Portland on April 29, 2014, by Archbishop Alexander Sample.
 Archbishop Emeritus John Vlazny and Bishop Liam Cary were the principal co-consecrators.
-Upon his election, the Survivors Network of those Abused by Priests released a statement expressing disappointment about the appointment as "another civil and canonical lawyer" (KOIN, Channel 6, 2014).